Eastern Anatolian montane steppe: Flora

 Plant communities include desert steppe, semi-desert steppe, mountain steppe, woodland, alpine, and wetlands.

 Desert steppe is found in the driest areas, and consists of low xerophytic plants covering 25-30% of the ground.
 The semi-desert steppe consists of low annual herbs and grasses, including Artemisia fragrans, Capparis spinosa, Bassia prostrata, and Poa bulbosa.

 Mountain steppes consist of herbs, shrubs, and grasses, which grow higher and are more diverse than the desert and semi-desert steppes.
 From 1500 to 2200 meters elevation, the main plant associations are cushion-like formations of Artemisia austriaca and Artemisia fragrans or species of Astragalus, Acantholimon, and Onobrychis, or grasslands of Poa bulbosa and species of Stipa, Festuca, and Bassia.
 From 2200 to 2700 meters elevation, umbellifers of genera Ferula and Prangos are common.

 Open steppe woodlands are predominantly of juniper (Juniperus) and almond.
 The trees form a sparse canopy, underneath which is a shrub layer of Pistacia, Berberis, and Rosa, and an herb layer with species of Astragalus and Artemisia.
 Scattered areas of oak woodland occur between 800 and 2000 meters elevation where moisture and soils are favorable.

 Wetlands occur around the ecoregion's lakes and streams.
 Wetland vegetation is predominantly reeds and rushes, including common reed (Phragmites australis), cattails (Typha spp.), the rush Scirpus tabernaemontani, and the sedges Carex acuta, C. diluta, and Bolboschoenus maritimus.

 Alpine plant communities are found on the high peaks, including Ararat and Süphan.
 Characteristic plants are herbs and geophytes, with species of Draba, Dracocephalum, Oxyria, Polygonum, Veronica, Trollius, Scilla, Primula, and Gentiana verna.

 Fauna

 Large mammals include brown bear (Ursus arctos), gray wolf (Canis lupus), striped hyena (Hyena hyena), and wild goat (Capra aegagrus).

 Protected areas

-A 2017 assessment found that 8,202 km², or 5%, of the ecoregion is in protected areas.
-Protected areas include Charoimagh Protected Area, Sahand Protected Area, Marakan Protected Area, and Kiamaky Wildlife Refuge in Iran, Sevan National Park, Lake Arpi National Park, and Khosrov Forest State Reserve in Armenia, Mount Ararat (Ağrı Dağı) National Park and Süphan Dağı in Turkey, and Arpachay State Nature Sanctuary in Azerbaijan.
+A 2017 assessment found that 8,202 km2, or 5%, of the ecoregion is in protected areas.
+Protected areas include Charoimagh Protected Area, Sahand Protected Area, Marakan Protected Area, and Kiamaky Wildlife Refuge in Iran, Sevan National Park, Lake Arpi National Park, and Khosrov Forest State Reserve in Armenia, Mount Ararat (Ağrı Dağı) National Park, Süphan Dağı and Lake Akdoğan in Turkey, and Arpachay State Nature Sanctuary in Azerbaijan.